mohamedalani/linkedin-comments-generator/README.md

 - `content.js`: The script injected into LinkedIn pages to add the button and handle DOM manipulation.
 - `popup.html` / `popup.js`: The UI and logic for the extension's popup.
 - `options.html` / `options.js`: The settings page where the user enters their Claude API key.
+- `prompt.txt`: The AI prompt template used for generating comments.
 - `images/`: Directory for the extension's icons.

 ## Setup